 - Feast of The Baptism of Our Lord: January 7, 2024

 If you are seeking baptism for either yourself or your child please contact Father Patrick at email@example.com or call the church office, 847-823-4126

 In communion we are offered the free gift of mystical connection with Christ in our souls and in the gathered community.
 The grace and mystery of the sacrament are such that we are always growing in to a deeper understanding of our relationship with God.
 We believe that the love of Jesus expressed when he gave us the gift of communion was for all people and so all are welcome at communion at St. Mary’s.

 Our Atrium programs for children do an excellent job of helping children understand communion in age appropriate ways.
 We believe that children understand communion in their own way and so they are welcome at the table.
 Grace does not depend on cognition or ‘right thinking’ to reach our hearts.

 At St. Mary’s all are welcome to receive communion.

-Confirmation is an opportunity for a person to declare a commitment to the person and ways of Jesus Christ and to ask for the community’s support in this decision.
-Individuals seeking confirmation may consult with the clergy about their intentions.
-St. Mary’s offers a variety of formation programs throughout the year which lead to confirmation by one of our Diocesan Bishops.
+Confirmation is an opportunity for an individual to declare a commitment to the person and ways of Jesus Christ and to ask for the community’s support in this decision.
+Individuals seeking confirmation should consult with the clergy about their intentions.

 In marriage we experience the nurturing and healing love of God through the committed love of our life-partner.
 We are loved and we give love.
 We challenge each other to grow and we accept each other as limited and flawed human beings.
 Our relationship becomes a source of life for children, our wider families and our community.
 Weddings are sacred because two people are giving themselves in trust, love and faith to each other.